 - Tin Cans – These were the traditional frozen food packaging material but are less cost-efficient when compared to the alternatives.

-- Aluminum Foil Laminates – These tend to offer the best results in terms of water transmission, oxygen permeability, thermal and mechanical stability, and sealing quality.
+- Aluminum Foil Laminates – These offer the best results in water transmission, oxygen permeability, thermal and mechanical stability, and sealing quality.

 - Low-Pressure Cleaning – Also known as soft-wash, this process involves low-pressure nozzles that spray distilled water or other solutions to wash off packaging and product surfaces.